wwerner4/COSC302_FinalProject/report.md

 4/30 @ 12:40pm - Jake and I worked together in his lab section, discussing the points at which my frontend and his backend need to interact.
 I wrote out a few placeholder functions for Jake to implement that could pass input from his model to the game loop that I created.
 My next steps were to give the main game scene the capability to reflect the state of the game, and Jake's next goal was to connect his AI agent into the game loop.
 Jake also plans to add a function that will determine which player has won a given hand.

 5/6 @ 10:00am - Jake and I worked out some bugs together and decided on which build to show off during demo day.
 During this meeting and into demo day, we discussed what work remains on the project.
 I have some UI and game flow bugs, and Jake has some tuning of cpu player parameters to complete.

+5/8 @ 8:00pm - We pushed some final updates and worked together to build our project report.

     Resources Used:
 https://www.sfml-dev.org/tutorials/2.5/